(Editor’s note: This post will be updated as we discover new Chinatowns and Asian food districts.)

 As you come out of Antwerp’s main train station, you can’t miss the ornate pagoda-style entrance to what is easily the best Chinatown restaurant and grocery district we’ve visited in Europe.

-Writing this post, I went back to my written-on-the-run notes where I had scribbled ecstatic entries such as “fried quail with pepper and salt!”; “smoked duck and ribs!”; “Go back to Lung Wah restaurant!” and “grocery after grocery with bags all in Mandarin!”
+Writing this post, I went back to my original written-on-the-run notes where I had scribbled ecstatic entries such as “fried quail with pepper and salt!”; “smoked duck and ribs!”; “Go back to Lung Wah restaurant!” and “grocery after grocery with bags all in Mandarin!”
 So many exclamation marks, so little time.

 Den Haag, or The Hague, has an extensive Chinatown we’ve only begun to explore.
 The truth is, our big find is outside the designated Chinatown boundaries in a commercial area just a few steps from the Binnenhof, the center of the Dutch government.